Dany-Boy55/Radio-Image-Converter/README.md

 # Radio Image Converter
-A simple to use app that lets you create custom images for your radio control system
+A simple to use app that lets you create custom images for your radio control system Simply select a photo, and convert it to a Taranis X9D compatible format with a single click!

 Functionality thus far:
 - Import a single image file